Morphyum/InnerSphereMap/README.md

 ## Install and use
 - After installing BTML and ModTek, put the CommanderPortraitLoader folder into the \BATTLETECH\Mods\ folder.
 - BACKUP \BATTLETECH\BattleTech_Data\sharedassets6.assets.
-- Replace \BATTLETECH\BattleTech_Data\sharedassets6.assets with the one in the zip.
+- Put the mods\InnerSphereMap\BattleTech_Data folder into \BATTLETECH\ and say yes to the replace of one file.
 - Change any settings in mods\InnerSphereMap\StreamingAssets\data\simGameConstants\simGameConstants.json if you would like to.
 - Start a new campaign.